 - Install dimmable lights to reduce stress in an emergency

-- Install smart light bulbs that make color and intensity adjustments easier
+- Install smart home technology that make color and intensity adjustments easier

 - Use apps to unlock and lock doors remotely, in case of emergencies (this will allow people to get into the home if you cannot be with your child during an emergency)

 You may also want to look at the lighting you use on the exterior of your home.
 For example, it may make a difference to remove floodlights outside your child’s window so they don’t experience sensory issues.

 Repetitive body movements